Ekweh-Onyinyechukwu/BRIGHT-STORE-SALES-PERFORMANCE-DASHBOARD/README.md

 - Product and Product category etc.

  ## DATA TRANSFORMATION:
- With the use of tables that I use to clean and transform the data set
+ With the use of tables that I cleaned and transformed the data set
  ![](TABLE.PNG)

- Pivot tables and pivot charts even as you click, everything is dynamic depending on what you want to view.
+ Pivot tables and pivot charts all connected to the slicers as you click, everything is dynamic depending on what you want to view.
 ![](PIVOT1.PNG)
 ![](PIVOT2.PNG)